 We recognize that communities benefit from a common strategy across employed and independent practices.
-MaineHealth and the MMC Physician-Hospital Organization are partnering to provide leadership, training and technical assistance to support practice transformation to a Patient Centered Medical Home for all practices by 2014.
+MaineHealth and the MMC Physician-Hospital Organization are partnering to provide leadership, training and technical assistance to support practice transformation to a Patient Centered Medical Home for all practices in the Maine Region.
 Read the MaineHealth PCMH Consensus Definition and Joint Principles

 Our intention is to partner with each practice to assess strengths and opportunities for transformation based on the NCQA’s 2011 Patient Centered Medical Home Standards and Guidelines.
 Ongoing communication with practical and timely information will be available on a regular basis via the MMC PHO weekly e-news, and on the MaineHealth PCMH website (which you are currently on).

 Dr. Aalberg received his BS from Rensselaer Polytechnic Institute, his MS from the University of Oregon, and his MD from the University of Massachusetts.
 After years in private practice, Dr. Aalberg joined the Faculty of the Maine Medical Center Family Medicine Residency Program.
 He served as Medical Director and Associate Chief of Family Medicine until he entered his current role as MMC Physician-Hospital Organization Senior Medical Director.
 He has also served the MaineHealth system as a Medical Director with concentrations in infection control, orthopedic registries and pharmacy.